10JPN

 Assessment

 Regular evaluation targets will be on listening, reading, writing and speaking skills as well as vocabulary acquisition.
-A topic based examination assessing competence in the language skills and cultural knowledge is also included.
+A topic-based examination assessing competence in language skills and cultural knowledge is also included.

 The Year 10 course leads to NCEA Level 1 Japanese in Year 11.